 6 Things We Loved About Our Airbnb Houseboat Rental

-While this houseboat gave us some Mississippi vibes, it was authentically Canadian with some Quebecois charm to come with it.
+While this houseboat gave us some Mississippi vibes, it was authentically Canadian with Quebecois charm to accompany it.

 The minute we entered the boat we were at peace.
-If you’re looking for a tranquil escape – this’ll do it!
+If you’re looking for a tranquil escape – this will do it!

 As mentioned, the Cedar isn’t far from the city, but once you step onboard, the subtle movement of the waves, the calming interior, and the view of the lake will put you right at ease.

 We were at total zen pretty much the whole time we were on-board.
-Two whole days of tranquility.
+Two whole days of tranquillity.